Take A Wild and Watery Getaway to Marquette, Michigan

 The DeVos Art Museum houses an impressive collection of Japanese woodblock prints.
-At the Roam Inn, a boutique hotel in nearby Munising, chef de cuisine Michael DeLisle prepares whiteﬁsh with citrus-braised chard and beurre blanc.
-Farther east, in Hiawatha National Forest, Michelin-starred Chicago chef Iliana Regan and her wife, Anna Hamlin, recently opened the seasonal Milkweed Inn.
-An all-inclusive weekend for two (multicourse meals featuring foraged ingredients and rustic lodging) can run $1,800.
-They’re booked solid through 2021.
+At the Roam Inn, a boutique hotel in nearby Munising, the chef prepares whiteﬁsh with citrus-braised chard and beurre blanc.
+Farther east, in Hiawatha National Forest, Michelin-starred Chicago chef Iliana Regan and her wife, Anna Hamlin, opened the seasonal Milkweed Inn.
+An all-inclusive weekend for two (multicourse meals featuring foraged ingredients and rustic lodging) can run $1,800 or more.
+They're often booked solid.

 You can eat a dynamite dinner without trekking to the UP, or ﬁnd a good IPA too.
 But people make the trip because it's hard to ﬁnd country this remote anymore, or a town this size with such unique character.
 After my log-sitting sojourn, I meet poet and essayist Matthew Gavin Frank, who teaches creative writing at the university.

 "The dynamism of the lake can make Marquette seem like seven different places in a week," he says of his adopted home.
 "There are few better places to watch the dragonﬂies couple."